-The quiz is set for different age groups and a “Plastics and Science” round was included this year with 10 questions – 9 multiple choice and an open question to help choose the final winners.
+The quiz is set for different age groups and a “Plastics and Science” round was included with 10 questions – 9 multiple choice and an open question to help choose the final winners.

 Demo Day at Plumcroft